Where to Go Apple Picking in NC This Year 2023

 When apple picking, try to look for little to no bruising on the apples.
 However, if you plan to cut apples up for recipes, a few marks it not a big deal, and the apples will still be perfectly tasty apples, although just a little blemished.

 Additionally, pick apples that have a firm texture.
 Keep in mind golden and red delicious apple varieties are slightly softer to the touch.

 Storing apples depends on how fast you want to use/eat them.
 Apples are known to ripen 10x faster at room temperature than in the refrigerator.
 Chilled apples should last 90 days.
 If you don’t plan on refrigerating your apples, store them in a cool dry place.

 Additionally, there are some varieties that store better long-term than others.
-Typically, the late-season apple varieties will last longer than early ripening apples.
+Typically, the late-season apple varieties will last longer than early-ripening apples.

-Other Apple fun facts you may have not known are:
+Other Apple fun facts you may not have known are:

 - Apples have 5 seed pockets called carpels.